Oxford Rotary Club February Seniors of the Month

-Oxford Area High School Class of 2017 graduates Dylan Coyle and Daniel Torres-Garcia were honored as Oxford Rotary Club Seniors of the Month for May.
+Oxford Area High School students Elizabeth Estes and Bruce Weis were recently honored as Oxford Rotary Club Seniors of the Month for February.

 Elizabeth, daughter of Tara Mather and Bill Estes, is a member of National Honor Society, Spanish National Honor Society and the National English Honor Society.
 She is serving her second year as president of Student Council, is a member of the Helping Hands and Interact community service clubs and has participated in the Chester County Student Forum as Oxford’s representative.

 As a member and current president of the high school’s chapter of Future Business Leaders of America, Elizabeth has attended the Pennsylvania FBLA State Leadership Conference and Competition for the past three years.
 She will attend this year’s conference, to be held from April 6 to 8 at the Hershey Lodge and Convention Center, as Pennsylvania FBLA Region 9 president, after serving as regional secretary her junior year.

 A lifelong Oxford resident, during her junior year Elizabeth served as a Junior Township Supervisor for East Nottingham.
 As a non-voting Junior Supervisor, she attended all public Board of Supervisors meetings, participating in discussions and making inquiries pertaining to agenda items.

 Elizabeth’s responsibilities included providing a monthly report to share information about current events and concerns in the East Nottingham community, especially issues of concern to young people.
 She was also required to complete a community service project in the township.

 Elizabeth was a four-year member of the cross-country team and is beginning her fourth season on the varsity track and field team, competing in the two-mile event.
 In her junior year she received All Ches-Month League Honorable Mention for cross-country.